About the P-EBT program

 Yes, they may still qualify.
 Your child’s P-EBT eligibility will be based on the months they were enrolled in an NSLP school.
 Please contact both schools to ensure your current address is on file with those schools.
 If the student changed schools during the year, please contact the new school district to ensure free or reduced-price school meal eligibility status is transferred to the new school.

-Getting P-EBT funds for pre-K through grade 12 students
+Getting P-EBT funds for pre-K through grade 12 students for the 2020-21 school year

 - How and when will I get the funds for my pre-K through grade 12 student?